 The MCR is bound by a maximum of 45% and a minimum of 25% of the SCR.
-Its calculation is based on a straight line formula including net technical provisions and premium written for the previous 12 months.
+Its calculation is based on a straight-line formula including net technical provisions and premium written for the previous 12 months.

-The increase in SCR during the year is primarily as a result of higher premium, as well as a reduction in Deferred Tax Liabilities.
+The increase in SCR during the year is primarily as a result of higher premium volume.